 The Time to Live (TTL) value is set to the originating host.
 Each router that the packet passes through reduces the TTL by one.
 If the TTL reaches 0 before reaching the destination, the packet is dropped.
 This is done to prevent the packet from moving around the network endlessly.

 This field identifies the protocol to which the data it is carrying belongs.
-For example, a value of 6 implies that the data contains a TCP segment while a value of 17 signifies a UDP segment.
-Apart from TCP and UDP, there are many protocols whose data can be carried in an IP packet.
+For example, a value of 6 implies that the data has a TCP segment while a value of 17 signifies a UDP segment.
+Apart from TCP and UDP, there are many protocols whose data can carry in an IP packet.

 This field is used to check for errors in the header.
 At each router and at the destination, a cyclic redundancy check performed on the header and the result should match the value stored in this field.
 If the value does not match, the packet is discarded.

 Source IP address – This field stores the IP address of the source of the packet.

 Destination IP address – This field stores the IP address of the destination of the packet.